temporal-sa/temporal-infra-provisioning-demo/README.md

 #### Resetting a Workflow

-There may be a scenario in which an approval takes so long to come in, that the state of the infrastructure may have drifted, meaning Terraform's plan is no longer valid.
+There may be a scenario in which an approval takes so long to come in that the state of the infrastructure may have drifted, meaning Terraform's plan is no longer valid.
 In that case, you can reset the workflow execution to the plan stage, and get a new plan and policy check.